-While muscle relaxation is the best-known benefit of massage, it takes on a whole new importance for an athlete.
-Muscle soreness, tightness and pain are all things that you expect as an athlete.
+While muscle relaxation is the best-known benefit of manual therapy, it takes on a whole new importance for an athlete.
+Muscle soreness, tightness and pain are all things you expect as an athlete.

 The good news is that you can greatly decrease these issues with regular hands-on therapy.
 Even after you’ve completed a physical therapy program following an injury, you may benefit from regular hands-on therapy sessions with your physical therapist.

 Manual therapy, when coupled with other therapy techniques, can do a lot of good for your posture.
 It can help stretch your muscles and bring joints back into alignment.
 In turn, this can naturally improve your posture.